Women’s History Month is perfect time to discover stories of Princeton women

 The tour is particularly meaningful as March is Women’s History Month and 2019 is the 50th anniversary of undergraduate coeducation at Princeton.

-The occasions are being recognized on campus in other ways, including the exhibit “Redefining Old Nassau: Women and the Shaping of Modern Princeton” and a screening of Professor of Visual Arts Su Friedrich's film "Edited By" about women film editors.
+The occasions are being recognized on campus in other ways, including the exhibit “Redefining Old Nassau: Women and the Shaping of Modern Princeton” (a panel discussion on graduate women will be held April 11) and a screening of Professor of Visual Arts Su Friedrich's film "Edited By" about women film editors.
 The “She Roars” conference recently celebrated women alumni at Princeton and the "She Roars" podcast continues to feature interviews with groundbreaking Princeton women.

 The women’s history tour launched last fall as part of a series called “(In)Visible Princeton.”
 The self-guided campus tours highlight lesser-known histories of Princeton’s past.
 Other tours are: African American Life at Princeton, Asian and Asian American Life at Princeton, “Firsts” at Princeton, and Traditions at Princeton.